gueneumann/universaldependencybuilder/README.md

 		Morph		 -> CRASHES
 			for language Czech ->
 			Exception in thread "main" java.lang.IllegalArgumentException: 'number of classes' * 'number of instances' is too large: 2487*1826516

+## Morph tagger

+- run it for iREAD languages first
+- integrate into MunderLine

+- then

+	create liblinear file
+	run liblinear to train model
+	integrate into to resulting ZIP file

+## Use conll-2017 eval script

+	from:	./conll17_ud_eval.py -v ../../conll20/German/de-ud-test.conll ../../conll20/German/de-ud-test.conll
+	call it: ./conll17_ud_eval.py -v ../../conll20/German/de-ud-test.conll ../../conll20/German/de-ud-test.conll

+### In order to use it as part of my UniversalDependencyBuilder

+	Create conll-gn output file for predicted tasks
+		- merge results for POS tagger, morphology, dependency parser